ioos/compliance-checker/README.md

 $ workon compliance-checker
 ```

+The Python dependencies require several underlying system packages that most package managers should have.
+See the [Installation](//github.com/ioos/compliance-checker/wiki/Installation) wiki page for more information.

-Install dependencies (you may need C dependencies for netCDF-python), numpy must be installed on its own:
+Install dependencies, numpy must be installed on its own:

 ```
 $ pip install numpy